The importance and structure of the appendicular skeleton

 The skeletal system

-The skeletal system protects the organs as the heart , the lungs and the brain , The backbone supports our body , The ribcage protects our lungs and the heart , The skull protects our brain and the eyes .
+The skeletal system protects the organs such as the heart, the lungs and the brain, The backbone supports our body, The ribcage protects our lungs and the heart, The skull protects our brain and the eyes.

 The appendicular skeleton

-The appendicular skeleton consists of the bones of upper limbs , the bones of lower limbs and their gridles Tan bones .
+The appendicular skeleton consists of the bones of upper limbs, the bones of lower limbs and their girdles Tan bones.

-The bones of the upper limbs consists of 3 parts which are the humerus bone , the fore arm bones , hand bones , and it is connected to the shoulder bones , The bones of the upper limbs allow eating , drinking and holding the things .
+The bones of the upper limbs consist of 3 parts which are the humerus bone, the forearm bones, hand bones, and it is connected to the shoulder bones, The bones of the upper limbs allow eating, drinking and holding the things.

-The bones of the lower limbs consists of 3 parts which are the femur bone , the shaft bones , the foot bones , and it is connected to the pelvic bones , The bones of the lower limbs allow walking , running , standing and carrying the rest of the body .
+The bones of the lower limbs consist of 3 parts which are the femur bone, the shaft bones, the foot bones, and it is connected to the pelvic bones, The bones of the lower limbs allow walking, running, standing and carrying the rest of the body.